oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

     user_settings.user_bio = data
 ```

+> [!NOTE]
-***Note**: Normally, we would use schema validation to enforce this (e.g., by defining validation rules for the handler).
+> Normally, we would use schema validation to enforce this (e.g., by defining validation rules for the handler).
 You can refer to the [Oppia Schemas Guide](https://github.com/oppia/oppia/wiki/Schemas#how-to-write-validation-schemas-for-handlers) for instructions on how to write validation schemas for handlers.
 However, the preferences handler hasn’t been set up for schema validation yet.
-Adding schema validation would require defining validations for the entire handler, which is beyond the scope of this tutorial.*
+Adding schema validation would require defining validations for the entire handler, which is beyond the scope of this tutorial.

 The changes we have implemented so far ensure that all new and updated user bios are limited to a maximum of 200 characters.
 However, this does not account for existing users whose bios may already exceed this limit.
 Such cases would create discrepancies in the data, potentially causing inconsistencies or unexpected behavior.